 The common water snakes prefer slow-moving waters.
 Each variety is colored differently.
-The midland water snake is dark red to gray compared to the northern water snake, which is dark brown to gray.
+The midland water snake Georgia is dark red to gray compared to the northern water snake, which is dark brown to gray.
 Both snakes grow between 20 and 45 inches in length.

 The next time you venture along the shores of waterways, keep an eye out for these five varieties of water snakes found in the state of Georgia.
 While all snakes should be left undisturbed, pay close attention to the venomous species, including the Florida and northern cottonmouth.
 Unfortunately, snakes fall victim to humans as a result of fear and mistaken identity.
 When visiting coastal Georgia, check out Skidaway Island State Park to glimpse the reptiles in the nature center.
 I have visited the nature center personally and can tell you first hand that it is well worth the visit.